-Chronic Disease Self Management
+Chronic Disease Self Management and Occupational Therapy

-What Is Chronic Disease Self-Management?
+What Is Chronic Disease Self Management?

-Chronic disease self-management is about learning the skills needed to live well with a long-term health condition.
+Chronic disease self management is about learning the skills needed to live well with a long-term health condition.
 Many chronic illnesses such as arthritis, diabetes, heart disease, lung disease, or Parkinson’s affect daily routines, energy levels, and independence.
-Self-management focuses on helping people understand their condition and make day-to-day choices that support their health and quality of life.
+Self management focuses on helping people understand their condition and make day-to-day choices that support their health and quality of life.

 This approach goes beyond medical appointments.
 It includes managing symptoms like pain or fatigue, staying active in safe ways, taking medications effectively, coping with stress, and adapting daily activities when health changes.
 The goal is not to “fix” the condition, but to help people feel more confident, capable, and in control of their daily lives.